 Volunteer to Conduct Mock Interviews

 In early November, attorneys from around the Bay Area come to Stanford Law School for one afternoon to give first-year students feedback on their resumes and interview skills.
 These one-on-one meetings are a great way for local attorneys to connect with our students and provide them with constructive feedback.
-If you would like to participate as a mock interviewer, please contact Laura Laurion, Assistant Director of Private Sector Programs.
+If you would like to participate as a mock interviewer, please contact Rhiannon Acoba, Assistant Director of Private Sector Programs.

 Send a Judge for Stanford Law School’s Moot Court Competition

 Each year in January and February second and third year students enrolled in the Kirkwood Moot Court Competition hold oral arguments.
 Many local attorneys volunteer to serve as judges in oral arguments.
 For more information, contact Stephanie Basso of the Kirkwood Moot Court Program, in December.

 If you have a particular area of expertise, an interesting case, or just simply a really dynamic speaker, we encourage you to take your presentation directly to the students.
 You may offer to present to an appropriate student organization, or to one of our student minority groups.
 You can also offer to co-sponsor one of their existing programs.

 Each year in March, the Stanford Public Interest Law Foundation (SPILF) hosts its annual auction.
 It is an opportunity for anyone and everyone to donate items to help fund employment for our students in the public sector.
 Students, staff, others affiliated with the Law School, and local entities donate everything from weekend getaways, to wine, to memorabilia, to whatever they can think of.
 It shows both a commitment to public interest work, and to the Stanford community as a whole.
 Visit the SPILF site for donation ideas from last year’s auction, a donation form, and the names of the students to contact if you have any questions.